Hooks

 import { defineHooks, Player } from "@infernus/core";

-// Destructure to get all original methods and the method to set hooks.
+// Destructure to get all original methods and the setHook function.

 export const [orig_playerMethods, setPlayerHook] = defineHooks(Player);

-export const my_setPlayerArmour = setPlayerHook(
+export const my_setPlayerArmour = setPlayerHook("setArmour", function (armour: number) {

-const flag = true; // Assume true for this example
+const flag = true; // assume true for this example

 if (flag) {